llnl/Skywing/README.md

 To use Skywing as a library in a downstream application, it is recommended that it be installed to simplify the build process.

+To use the Python interface to Skywing, see the [Python README](python/README.md)

 ## Enabling Tests and Examples

 Tests will be built if `SKYWING_BUILD_TESTS` is enabled, and examples